Table of Contents

 Recovery And Downtime

 Belotero comes with little to no downtime.
-You can return to your normal, daily routine right after leaving your surgeon’s clinic.
+You can return to your regular, daily routine right after leaving your surgeon’s clinic.
 But make sure that you avoid strenuous activities, excessive heat or cold exposure, laser treatments, chemical peels, alcoholic beverages, etc., for at least 24 hours following the treatment.

 Risks And Complications